 Catherine Cranston's Commissions

-Two commissions from the entrepeneur Catherine Cranston boosted Mackintosh’s early career.
+Two commissions from the entrepreneur Catherine Cranston boosted Mackintosh’s early career.
 In 1896, he designed the interior of the Glasgow Buchanan Street Tea Rooms together with designer George Walton.
 Then in 1898 the pair were commissioned to furnish Miss Cranston’s new tearooms on Argyle Street, Glasgow.
 Here however their roles were reversed, with Mackintosh fully in charge of the furnishings whilst Walton was preoccupied with designing the interiors.
 Walton had just opened his new offices in London and his involvement with new projects there probably curtailed his capacity to design the furniture for Argyle Street.
 This second Cranston commission afforded Mackintosh a new freedom to experiment, whilst leading to further projects, including the Ingram Street Tea Rooms (1900) and the Willow Tea Rooms (1903).
 Miss Cranston, along with other small, private patrons remained important sources of income for Mackintosh throughout his career.

 In 1903‑04, after working on the Willow Tearooms in Glasgow for Miss Cranston, Mackintosh was invited to redecorate and refurbish her home ‘Hous’hill’ (Hill House), on the city’s outskirts.
 At this time Mackintosh was in an innovative phase of creativity: experimenting with new materials, textures and forms, and how these contrasting elements could work coherently within a particular space.
 The ideas manifested at Hous’hill would inform future furniture designs and interiors, culminating in the commission for the second phase of The Glasgow School of Art in 1910.